dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 * The operator configuration resource must have the `apiEndpoint` property.
 * The operator configuration resource must have a Dash0 export configured with authorization (either `token` or `secret-ref`).
+* The operator will only pick up Prometheus rule resources in namespaces that have a Dash0 monitoring resource deployed.
+* The operator will not synchronize Prometheus rule resources in namespaces where the Dash0 monitoring resource has the setting `synchronizePrometheusRules` set to `false`.
+(This setting is optional and defaults to `true` when omitted.)

 Furthermore, the custom resource definition for Prometheus rules needs to be installed in the cluster.
 There are two ways to achieve this: